Flat spectrum radio quasars and BL Lacs dominate the anisotropy of the unresolved gamma-ray background: Modeling blazar populations

 Figure \ref{fig::fitCp4FGL_best_fit_dNdS} shows the best-fit and uncertainties of \dnds\ from the combined fit of 4FGL+\cp \, in comparison to the \dnds\ extracted from the 4FGL catalog.
 The four different panels correspond to the different contributions to $\chi^2_\mr{4FGL}$.
 In more detail, the data points in the upper left panel show the \dnds\ of all sources from the 4FGL catalog (at $|b|>30$~deg).
 The sum of our models for BLLs and FSRQs is in agreement with those data.
 Because of the statistical technique we adopted (see above), it is expected to stay at the level or below those data points.
 The open white data point is below the flux threshold, so it is excluded from the analysis.
 The upper right panel shows the data points of the \dnds\ for all identified or associated blazars.
 The different colors show the \dnds\ in different redshift bins, while the black points are summed over all redshifts.
 Our model for the \dnds\ of BLLs plus FSRQs lies as expected at the level or above the data points.
 In both upper panels, the source count distribution is integrated over all photon spectral indices, from 1.0 to 3.5.
 Furthermore, the upper panels only show constraints from the 4FGL catalog on the sum of the BLL and FSRQ models.
 The two lower panels, instead, look at the individual models for FSRQs and BLLs.
 Furthermore, they focus on the \dnds\ for specific bins of the photon spectral index, corresponding to the peak of the distribution for each class.
 The lower left panel compares the \dnds\ BLLs in the $\Gamma$ bin from 1.9 to 2.1.
 Again the different colors correspond to different redshift bins and the black points contain the sum over all redshifts.
 Finally, the lower right panel is as the left panel but for FSRQs and a $\Gamma$ bin from 2.4 to 2.6.
 All in all, we see that our model matches the constraints from the 4FGL catalog very well.
 We show these plots only for the 4FGL+\cp\ fit but we note that they look very similar for the 4FGL-only fit.

 Figure \ref{fig::fitCp4FGL__Cp} compares the \cp\ measurement with the best fit model and uncertainty from the 4FGL+\cp\ setup.
 The left panel shows the \cp\ auto-correlation, while the right panel shows an example of cross-correlation, between the (8.3, 14.5)~GeV energy bin and all other energy bins.
 The sum of BLL and FSRQ model provides a good fit to the data.
+This was also the case in the analysis of unresolved sources after 2 years of \Fermi-LAT data \cite{Mauro_2014}.
+However, in the meantime many more point sources were resolved and the \cp\ measurement decreased by a factor of about 10 making the latest data much more sensitive to faint populations.
+Still we find that blazars explain the entire latest \cp\ measurement.
 The feature at 200 GeV in our model (and also, less visible, in the data) is related to a change in the analysis adopted for the measurement from \citep{Ackermann:2018wlo}.
 While for energies below 200 GeV bright point sources are masked from the 4FGL catalog, in the last two bins at high energies, bright point sources were masked using the 3FHL catalog.
 This leads to a change of the actual $S_\mr{thr}$ which explains the feature.
 The feature does not appear in the right panel because for the cross-correlation the masks of the two energy bins involved in the measurement were joined (and so when an energy bin below 200 GeV is present, the mask is mostly provided by point sources of the 4FGL catalog).
 Note also from Table~\ref{tab:GLFModel} that the nuisance parameter $k_{C_\mr{P}}$, introduced to allow for a possible rescaling of the flux threshold sensitivity from the reference model, is within uncertainties compatible with the default value of 1.